cofinley/anki-addon-boilerplate/README.md

-# anki-ff
+# anki-addon-boilerplate

-An Anki add-on for the Fluent Forever methodology
+An Anki add-on for getting started.

 ## Developing